deciduously/deciduously-com-rs/drafts/ttt-hs.md

 # Some Haskell, English'd
-## A TicTacTour Without Honor or Humanity
+#### A TicTacTour Without Honor or Humanity

 ## The Intro

 I am not remotely qualified by any metric to write this post.
 This is an exercise in re-reading old code I ostensibly wrote in a crazy language I've since forgotten and never really knew, by a guy who's still pretty new to this whole "learning programming" shindig.
 Let's see what happens!

 A little over a year ago I got it in my head to learn me a Haskell[1], just for the (minimal) street cred, and I spent a couple weeks with the (rather excellent) [book](http://haskellbook.com/).
-After several weeks of exercises, I wrote a pretty mean ~100 lines of TicTacToe just to prove to myself I could do *something* after all that, and promptly walked off into the soft, cozy, alluring parens of Clojure.
+After several weeks of exercises, I wrote a pretty mean ~100 lines[1] of TicTacToe just to prove to myself I could do *something* after all that, and promptly walked off into the soft, cozy, alluring parens of Clojure.
 This was in spring 2017, which means it should be no problem to tell you how it works here now, a little over a year later, having not touched any Haskell at all since.
 No problem.

 As it turns out Haskell is just not that bad.
 What can be scary is how different it can be to work with than what you're used to, so you hit a lot more walls at the very beginning, and it can feel difficult knowing how to even go about implementing something simple like this.
 Your instincts won't all apply anymore.
 Hopefully seeing it in English too to will help you (and me, again) get going!